Bankers Football Club: 1877 season

-The club's first official match was on Saturday, 12 May 1877 against Adelaide on the Adelaide Oval, with Colton as captain.
+The club's first official match was on Saturday, 12 May 1877 against Adelaide on the Adelaide Oval, with Mr. Colton as captain.
 Their only goal was kicked by Lindsay in a 1–4 defeat.
 The match was advertised for the week before on Saturday 5 May for a 2.30pm start but was postponed due to the weather.
 Bankers were to wear White jerseys.

 Tragedy struck the Club when one of its players C.B.
 (Charles) Poole died on 5 June after suffering an injury in the club's second game against South Park on 19 May.
 There was ensuring debate as a consequent about the rule of when a player was collared with the ball.

 The club's last recorded game was on Saturday, 28 July 1877 against South Park, with Crooks as captain in a 0-3 goals defeat.

 Disbandment

 It was reported that the Bankers forfeited their game on 11 August 1877 vs at Montefiore Hill.
 Port had a full team on the field when the Bankers captain Cotton informed them that his team would not be present.

-A game was scheduled and advertised for September 15 between Adelaide and Bankers at Adelaide.
+A game was scheduled and advertised for 15 September 1877 between Adelaide and Bankers at Adelaide.
 However, it was reported that Bankers as announced will not meet Adelaide.

 Bankers was seen by fans, the media and other teams as being equal to a social club at the elite level.
 At the end of the 1877 season, 'Marlborough', writing in The Advertiser, implicitly echoed these sentiments, and expressed the hope "that no efforts will be made to establish it next season".
 The writer got his wish, as the Bankers dropped out of the SAFA and disbanded never to be seen again.